mark-mcdermott/rux-drivetracks/README.md

     editCar: function() {
       let params = {}
       const filePickerFile = this.$refs.inputFile.files[0]
 if (!filePickerFile) {
+        const userId = this.$auth.$state.user.id
+        console.log('user id', userId)
-        params = { 'name': this.name, 'description': this.description }
+        params = {
+          'name': this.name,
+          'year': this.year,
+          'make': this.make,
+          'model': this.model,
+          'trim': this.trim,
+          'body': this.body,
+          'color': this.color,
+          'plate': this.plate,
+          'vin': this.vin,
+          'cost': this.cost,
+          'initial_mileage': this.initial_mileage,
+          'purchase_date': this.purchase_date,
+          'purchase_vendor': this.purchase_vendor,
+          'user_id': userId
+        }
+        console.log('params', params)
       } else {
-        params = { 'name': this.name, 'description': this.description, 'image': this.image }
+        params = {
+          'name': this.name,
+          'image': this.image,
+          'year': this.year,
+          'make': this.make,
+          'model': this.model,
+          'trim': this.trim,
+          'body': this.body,
+          'color': this.color,
+          'plate': this.plate,
+          'vin': this.vin,
+          'cost': this.cost,
+          'initial_mileage': this.initial_mileage,
+          'purchase_date': this.purchase_date,
+          'purchase_vendor': this.purchase_vendor,
+          'user_id': userId
+        }
       }

       let payload = new FormData()